 Click here to read: Medical evangelism: handout for bad diet advice?

-For the rest, David’s focus is specific.
+Her focus in this book is specific.
 It is a kosher, low-carb aid for Jews who want to observe all the rules of “kashrut” (Jewish dietary laws).

 The recipes David offers are an intriguing mix of her and those she has found on the Internet with variations.

-She has a great bread recipe, for a za’atar loaf.
-Za’atar is an umbrella term for a traditional Middle-Eastern spice.
-It’s a combination of sumac, thyme, roasted sesame seeds, marjoram, oregano and coarse sea salt.
+She has a bread recipe, for a za’atar loaf.
+Za’atar is an umbrella term for a traditional Middle-Eastern spice that is combination of sumac, thyme, roasted sesame seeds, marjoram, oregano and coarse sea salt.

 Click here to read: ‘Cure’ for type 2 diabetes?
 A doctor’s personal journey

-One of the intriguing recipes she offers is called “Oopsies”.
-She writes that it’s great for when you just “have to” put your butter and cheese on something.
-According to her research, Oopsie originates from a recipe by Dana Carpender.
-She was making a low-carb “bread” and by mistake doubled one of the ingredients but not the other.
+One recipe she offers is “Oopsies”.
+These are for that time when you just “have to” put your butter and cheese on something.
+According to her research, Oopsie originates from a recipe by Dana Carpender who making a low-carb “bread” and by mistake doubled one of the ingredients but not the other.
 “It came out even better and the Oopsie was born”, David says.

-She gives the recipe she found with her variations at the end.
-Oopsies can be used as a jelly roll or even as an alternative pizza crust, she writes.
+She has adapted Carpender’s recipe and her Oopsies can be used as a jelly roll or even as an alternative pizza crust.

 No recipe book for Jews would be complete without a cheesecake recipe.
 It’s one that easily fits in with LCHF rules.
-David gives her aunt’s recipe that became a family favourite.
-She has adapted it to LCHF.
+David gives her aunt’s recipe that became a family favourite adapted for LCHF.

 An added bonus is that all LCHF recipes she gives are automatically kosher for Passover.

-David doesn’t say so in the book, but she has developed her own line of low-carb crackers as a sideline.
+David has also developed her own line of low-carb crackers as a sideline.
 The crackers are currently only available within Israel.
-(For more information or to order you can email email@example.com)
+(To order you can email email@example.com)

 She also shows that LCHF advocates are not an “echo chamber” as critics suggest.
 David has her own take on it.
 She includes some of the “no-no’s” on stricter LCHF manuals.

-For example, on sweeteners, she’s happy enough for readers to include honey, as long as it’s kept to a bare minimum.
-Classic LCHF has no room for honey.
+For example, on sweeteners, she’s happy enough for readers to include honey, as long as it’s kept to a minimum.
 Some of her baking recipes include baking powder that has corn starch or other grain fillers.
 Amounts are minimal and easy enough to leave out.

 - Click here to order Tasty Healthy Easy LCHF Kosher Low-Carb Cooking for Beginners